flightstats/hub/README.md

 * All access to channel items (reads and writes) require authentication and are access controlled

 Channel inserts can be audited by a GET or HEAD to each channel item.
 The creator of the record is returned in a `User` header.

+## internal api

+The hub uses a number of endpoints not intended for use by clients.
+All of these are under http://hub/internal
+Some of these are useful for debugging, such as :
+* Read only view into zookeeper values - http://hub/internal/zookeeper
+* Traces of calls into the hub, including active, slowest and recent - http://hub/internal/traces

 ## development